But, it is only when you have to actually co-parent your child that you realize how difficult it is.

 There are right and wrong ways to co-parent your child.

-The most important principle that should guide your every move when it comes to co-parenting is to make sure you and your ex are on the same page when it comes to all the major issues.
+1. The most important principle that should guide your every move when you create a parenting plan is to make sure you and your ex are on the same page when it comes to all the major issues.

 The don’ts of co-parenting